GenericMappingTools/pygmt/doc/install.rst

 For Windows users, you can also try to install the binaries of GMT development version, available from http://w3.ualg.pt/~jluis/mirone/downloads/gmt.html.
 Currently, we don't have tests running on Windows yet, so things might be broken.
-Please report errors by creating an issue.
+Please report any errors by `creating an issue on Github <https://github.com/GenericMappingTools/pygmt/issues>`__.

 .. note::